Nightcap (drink)

 A nightcap is a drink taken shortly before bedtime.
-For example, a small alcoholic drink or glass of warm milk can supposedly promote a good night's sleep.
+For example, a small alcoholic beverage or glass of warm milk can supposedly promote a good night's sleep.

 Alcoholic nightcaps and sleep

+In folk medicine consuming a nightcap is for the purpose of inducing sleep.
+Alcohol is not recommended by doctors as a sleep aid because it interferes with sleep quality.
+Some popular sleep medicines include 10% alcohol, although sleep-inducing effects of alcohol wears off after a few nights of consecutive use.

 Nightcaps can be neat or mixed.
-They should not be served chilled or on the rocks, because their point is to induce a feeling of warmth.
+They should not be served chilled or on the rocks, because a nightcap is supposed to induce a feeling of warmth.
 The hot toddy is usually considered the original nightcap.
 Other traditional nightcaps include brown liquor like brandy or bourbon, and cream-based liqueurs such as Irish cream.
 Wine, especially fortified, can also function as a nightcap.
 Since some nightcaps are made of amaro, a digestif, they are believed to also make settling into bed easier by promoting digestion.

-In folk medicine, consuming a nightcap is for the purpose of inducing sleep.
-Alcohol is not recommended by many doctors as a sleep aid because it interferes with sleep quality.
-But, in low doses, alcohol has sleep-promoting benefits, and some popular sleep medicines include 10% alcohol, although the effects of alcohol upon sleep can wear off somewhat after several nights of consecutive use.

 Non-alcoholic

-A nightcap was originally alcoholic, since it makes the drinker feel warm and helps them sleep, just like the garment of the same name.
-However, warm milk is often recommended as a nightcap for inducing sleep.
-It contains both tryptophan and calcium.
-Alternatively, honey can improve the flavor.
-The effectiveness of warm milk for inducing sleep is disputed.
+A nightcap was originally alcoholic, since it warms drinkers and helps them sleep, just like the garment of the same name.
+Warm milk has also been used as a nightcap for inducing sleep, however its effectiveness is disputed.

+Dentists and medical professionals advise against drinking milk before bed, as it contributes to tooth decay — caused by the prolonged exposure to lactose during one's sleep.
+Unless teeth are brushed after the consumption of a nightcap, the only recommended beverage before bed is plain water, and in small quantities to avoid the urge to urinate during the night.

-In 1930, Ovaltine was advertised as "the world's best 'night-cap' to ensure sound, natural sleep".
+In 1930, Ovaltine was advertised as "the world's best 'night-cap' to ensure sound, natural sleep", although such claims lack scientific basis.